MishraSubash/Final_Project/README.md

 There are a few things we will need to set up for our Python environment before we can start coding.
 First, start by installing some libarries that includes beautifulsoup4, SciPy, requests.

 ### Store Pricing Data
- For this project we ahve created separate CSV file to store all tickes (you can customize as you like) and in the coding, we interlinked CSV file with code. so this bot is hassle free if investor wants to change tickers.
+ For this project we have created separate CSV file to store all tickers (you can customize as you like) and in the coding, we interlinked CSV file with code so that bot will act accordingly.

 ## The Coding Parameters
 ## Indicators: The Theory of the basic Indicators